Green Initiative Program

 Madden’s on Gull Lake is committed to environmental protection and sustainability guided by our Green Program.
 The Green Program, a company-wide stewardship program, strives to minimize our property’s impact on the environment through resource conservation and best practices.

 A Green Committee, comprised of members of our management team and seasonal employees, guides our Green Program.
-Our goal is to educate everyone involved in the tourism industry…colleagues, guests and local communities…to share the responsibility of taking care of our environment.
+Our goal is to educate everyone involved in the tourism industry…colleagues, guests…to share the responsibility of taking care of our environment.

 Madden’s Property-Wide Recycling Program